PacktPublishing/CompTIA-Network-N10-009-Certification-Guide/Images/Chapter 09/Readme.md

-Chapter 9 color images where applicable
+Chapter 9 images, in color where applicable.